Opportunities for Students

 Latin and Greek Language Programs

-Center for Hellenic Studies (Washington, D.C.) is offering Information Fluency in Classics: A Workshop for Undergraduates, July 7-16, 2015 — a workshop to introduce undergraduates to important sources of information for the study of classics and to develop their ability to access, evaluate, and manage resources in a variety of formats.
+Center for Hellenic Studies (Washington, D.C.) is offering Information Fluency in Classics: A Workshop for Undergraduates during the summer — a workshop to introduce undergraduates to important sources of information for the study of classics and to develop their ability to access, evaluate, and manage resources in a variety of formats.
 Workshop participants will also explore the broader landscape of scholarly communication and how it is currently evolving.

 Arcadia University Summer Programs in Rome, Athens, and Sicily